KevinArmbruster/AutoML-Information-Needs/Project Description.md

 ## Motivation

 The initial idea of AutoML was full, end-to-end automation.
 This "black-box" approach often falls short, as practitioners value the ability to gain insights, maintain control, and interactively guide the model development process.
 However, many AutoML tools are not designed for human-in-the-loop interaction.
-Their focus on one-shot optimization creates a lack of support for real-world workflows, leading to suboptimal search spaces, poor interpretability, and wasted resources.
+Their focus on one-shot optimization creates a lack of support for real-world workflows, leading to suboptimal search spaces, misinterpretation of results, and wasted resources.

 This workshop is about understanding the goals and information needs along the ML pipeline in human-in-the-loop AutoML workflows.